 It can depend on many factors including the source country, pollution levels, soil quality, and more.

 At Soul Lift Cacao we're proud to say that all of our cacao varieties were tested for heavy metals by a third-party laboratory in February 2021.
 And all of them were found to be within safe amounts according to the FDA and the EU Commission.

 We will continue to do everything in our power to make sure that our products are safe for you, so that you gain the most benefit possible when you enjoy them.

 No!
 It’s simply the original form of chocolate.
 This question often comes up because cacao is known as a “plant medicine,” which means that it’s a superfood/health food that also has some magical qualities that can’t be summed up just by the physiological benefits and effects.
 But cacao is a gentle plant medicine.
 We stay connected to our ordinary consciousness.
 It doesn’t force us on a journey.
 It’s up to us if we want to go deeper with embodiment or self-development practices.
 There’s no crash or craving.
 Again, cacao is no more a drug than chocolate!

 It’s possible.
-Cacao is a mild stimulant, and different people react differently to it.
-Ceremonial cacao is made with the specific intention of deepening meditative/introspective practices.
-The effect can differ from person to person.
+Cacao is a mild stimulant from the combination of theobromine and caffeine.
+It's not as jittery as coffee or caffeinated soda.
+The energy is more smooth and sustained.
+But different people react differently to it.
 Some people could have a cup at night and not having any trouble falling asleep.
 Other people might drink a cup at noon and stay awake til 4:00am!
-But that would typically only happen when first starting to work with cacao.
-In general, we’d recommend not having cacao within 6 hours of when you’re hoping to go to bed.
+In general, we’d recommend not having cacao within 6 hours of when you’re hoping to go to sleep.
 And our favorite time range to enjoy cacao is between 10:00am and 4:00pm.